Auburn diner owner charged with drug trafficking

 AUBURN — A local man was arrested Tuesday and charged with drug crimes after police searched his home and business and found cocaine and more than a dozen guns.

-Based on evidence from the traffic stop, police executed two search warrants: one at Douin’s 28 Grove St. home and another at his business, Happy Days Diner, at 67 Mill St., Cougle wrote.
+Based on evidence from the traffic stop, police executed two search warrants: one at Douin’s home at 28 Grove St. and another at his business, Happy Days Diner, at 67 Mill St., Cougle wrote.
 According to Douin’s Facebook profile, he is the owner of the diner.

 He was taken to Androscoggin County Jail where his bail was set at $30,000 cash, Cougle wrote.